Creativity Coaching in London and the UK

 • Look at the practical side of publicising your work and also the emotional aspects.

-It’s Not About Conforming
+It’s Not About ‘Conforming’

 Although I work with you to address emotional or cognitive factors which may be holding you back and I offer help with dealing with issues like anxiety and depression, this isn’t because you have to fit into some box before you can create.
 It’s to help you create more, create better and find more happiness in the process.

 As we can see from many indie films, you don’t have to be ‘perfect’ before you can create – wounded people or people who believe they are no-hopers can still do magnificent things.
-We also see this in the lives of many artists – they may do badly at school, be inundated with debt, have dyslexia or even depression, fail repeatedly at first, or have no success until they’re past middle-age, but they still created what they wanted to create.
+We also see this in the lives of many artists – they may do badly at school, be inundated with debt, have dyslexia or depression, fail repeatedly at first, or have no success until they’re past middle-age, but they still created what they wanted to create.

 However, they did learn to manage their internal and external worlds, and organise these to support their creative work.